 Frequently Asked Questions

-Q How much does the Umbrella License cost?
+Q How much does the Umbrella License for senior living and healthcare communities cost?

 Q Our community is strictly assisted living, nursing, and/or rehabilitation.
 Do we still need a license?

 A Yes.
 All senior living and health care communities regardless of the level of care provided or the license status of the community require a public performance license.

 Q I already have a cable or satellite business package.
 Why do I also need an Umbrella License?

 A Cable and satellite business packages provide content to your business and may also include some public performance rights (e.g., for sports programming).
 These packages never include public performance rights for all the content in the package.
 The Umbrella License gives you the most coverage commercially available to fill the remaining gaps, thus protecting you from claims not covered by the rights included in a business package.

 Q We do not charge admission to show the content.
 Do we still need a license?